-SECTION B CIVIL CASES
+SECTION-B CIVIL CASES

 Suit for the recovery of money due on contracts, receipts or other documents.
+When the amount claimed, or

-Suit for the recovery of moveable property or for the value thereof.
+Suit for the recovery of movable the price of movable property, property or for the value thereof. does not exceed five hundred

-Suit for compensation for wrongfully taking or damaging moveable property.
+Suit for compensation for the rupees. wrongfully taking or damaging movable property.